braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_purchases.md

 alias: /predictive_purchases/
 search_rank: 1
 guide_top_header: "Predictive Events"
 guide_top_text: "Knowing which of your users is likely to make a purchase is a crucial insight for growing businesses.
 Without it, how do you decide which campaigns to build?
 Who should receive discounts and promotions?
 Where to spend a limited budget?
-Braze helps answer these questions with Predictive Events, a machine learning model that makes it easy for marketing teams to understand future behavior and focus their resources on engagement and revenue-maximizing campaigns."
+Braze helps answer these questions with Predictive Events (previously Predictive Purchases), a machine learning model that makes it easy for marketing teams to understand future behavior and focus their resources on engagement and revenue-maximizing campaigns."
 description: "This article covers Predictive Events (previously Predictive Purchases), a tool that gives marketers the ability to identify and message users based on their likelihood to perform an event. "

 guide_featured_title: "Topics"